rboubaya75/Rachid/README.md

  ## My name is Rachid and I'm starting a very exciting career as a Devops Cloud Engineer.
-During the containment I realised how important Cloud Computing has become for companies and I decided to take this opportunity to change the direction I want to take for the rest of my career...One thing is for sure, I'll always learn new things, I'll never get bored any more
+During the containment I realised how important Cloud Computing has become for companies.
+Thus, I decided to take this opportunity to change the direction I want to take for the rest of my career...One thing is for sure, I'll always learn new things, I'll never get bored any more